 Senior Communications and Media Manager

-Lucy Olofinjana is our Communications and Media Manager (part-time).
+Sarah Ball is our Senior Communications and Media Manager.
 She manages CTE's website, social media, media engagement and communications.

-Lucy works part-time, with Mondays, Tuesdays and Fridays being her usual working days.
-Outside of these times, any urgent media enquiries can be directed to Paul Goodliff.
+Sarah works part-time, Monday, Tuesday and Friday are her usual working days.
+Outside of these times, any urgent media enquiries can be directed to Mike Royal.